TheJumpCloud/jcapi-powershell/AutoRest/SDKs/PowerShell/JumpCloudApiSdkV1/bin/JumpCloudApiSdkV1/docs/exports/JumpCloudApiSdkV1.md

 This endpoint allows you to delete a particular system user.\n\n#### Sample Request\n```\ncurl -X DELETE https://console.jumpcloud.com/api/systemusers/{UserID} \\\n  -H 'Accept: application/json' \\\n  -H 'Content-Type: application/json' \\\n  -H 'x-api-key: {API_KEY}' \n```

 ### [Reset-JcSdkSystemUserMfa](Reset-JcSdkSystemUserMfa.md)
-This endpoint allows you to reset the MFA TOTP token for a specified system user and put them in an MFA enrollment period.
+This endpoint allows you to reset the TOTP key for a specified system user and put them in an TOTP MFA enrollment period.
-This will result in the user being prompted to setup MFA when logging into userportal.
+This will result in the user being prompted to setup TOTP MFA when logging into userportal.
-Please be aware that if the user does not complete MFA setup before the `exclusionUntil` date, they will be locked out of any resources that require MFA.\n\nPlease refer to our [Knowledge Base Article](https://support.jumpcloud.com/customer/en/portal/articles/2959138-using-multifactor-authentication-with-jumpcloud) on setting up MFA for more information.
+Please be aware that if the user does not complete TOTP MFA setup before the `exclusionUntil` date, they will be locked out of any resources that require TOTP MFA.\n\nPlease refer to our [Knowledge Base Article](https://support.jumpcloud.com/customer/en/portal/articles/2959138-using-multifactor-authentication-with-jumpcloud) on setting up MFA for more information.
 \n\n#### Sample Request \n```\ncurl -X POST \\\n  https://console.jumpcloud.com/api/systemusers/{UserID}/resetmfa \\\n  -H 'Accept: application/json' \\\n  -H 'Content-Type: application/json' \\\n  -H 'x-api-key: {API_KEY}' \\\n  -d '{\"exclusion\": true, \"exclusionUntil\": \"{date-time}\"}'\n  \n\n```

 ### [Search-JcSdkOrganization](Search-JcSdkOrganization.md)